ietf-rats-wg/eat/draft-ietf-rats-eat.md

 non-authoritative.
 It is meant to help reviewers see the significant differences.
 A comprehensive history is available via the IETF Datatracker's record for this document.

-## From draft-ietf-rats-eat-29
+## From draft-ietf-rats-eat-30

-- Address IANA comments on intuse registry
+- Minor typo fixes

 --- contributor